A gerbe-like construction in gauge theory: Relationship between stabilization of FDA and induced spin structure

 can be constructed.
 This isomorphism satisfies

 for $\mscrF^{\pprime}$ obtained by taking the direct sum of a $Pin(2)$-equivariant real vector bundle $V_\R^{\pprime}$ with a metric to $\mscrF^{\prime}$. \end{theorem}

-The key to the proof is that by taking the direct sum with $V_\R^{\prime}$, the difference of families of differential operators described in \cref{sssec3:const of spin} is described by something similar to a supersymmetric harmonic oscillator.
+The key to the proof is that by taking the direct sum with $V_\R^{\prime}$, the difference of families of differential operators described in \cref{sssec4:const of spin} is described by something similar to a super-symmetric harmonic oscillator.

-Here, we explain the proof of \cref{thm4:stab for R} limited to the case where the base space of the vector bundle $E$ is a point.
-The general case can be modified according to the changes explained in \cref{ssec3:base not pt}.
+Here, we explain the proof of \cref{thm5:stab for R} limited to the case where the base space of the vector bundle $E$ is a point.
+The general case can be modified according to the changes explained in \cref{ssec4:base not pt}.

 Define the Clifford bundle

 on $V_\R^{\prime}$ as follows.
 First, let

 and for $v \in V_\R^{\prime}$, $\tilde v \in T_v V_\R^{\prime} \cong V_\R^{\prime}$, let